Albert-PL/hello.wolrd/README.md

 # hello.wolrd
-The is my first github code repoistory(I am a rook)
+The is a test repository for L.albert 's video